Preparing your small business for the holidays

 Make sure your business is covered for the holidays

 We’ve given you the gift of a holiday checklist for your small business.
 But one thing we cannot stress enough is insurance – after all, it’s what we’re known for.
 With that in mind, don’t leave your small business vulnerable during the holiday season.
 From right about now until the end of the year, week over week you’ll notice traffic, both in-store and online, will be increasing.
+With more customers, higher inventory levels, seasonal staff, and special events, your risk profile changes during the holidays.
+Common holiday-related risks include:

 An important note for artisans and crafters – this is a prime time for holiday markets and shows.
 Some crafting venues require a certificate of insurance, and Hiscox can help you with this.
 Don’t miss out on a fabulous festival because you’re uninsured.